 Why your net-net strategy is safe from big investors

-The companies selling below their liquidation values are simply too few in number and have too small a market value to make a real difference in the returns of large money managers.
+The companies selling below their liquidation values are simply too few in number and are too small to make a difference in the returns of large money managers.

 Now that we know our investment strategy will be safe from Wall Street, let's look at the results of this strategy.